Hiram Wesley Evans: Initial Klan activities

 Evans left his dental practice so that he could dedicate all his time to the group.
 In 1921, he was elected as "exalted cyclops", a recruiting position sometimes referred to as kleagle, in the Dallas Klan No. 66.
 When he was elected, the Dallas Klan had recently received a "self-ruling charter" from the Atlanta-based leadership and was the group's largest chapter.
 The same year, Evans was appointed to the position of "great titan" (executive) of the "Realm of Texas" and proceeded to lead a successful membership drive for the state's Klan.

 Evans initially supported violence against minorities, remembering a lynching he witnessed as a child.
 With the Texas Klan, he sought to create "black squads" to attack minorities.
-He joined several Klan members in kidnapping and torturing a black bellhop, ostensibly because they suspected he was involved in pandering prostitutes.
+He joined several Klan members in kidnapping and torturing a black bellhop and etching the letters KKK into his forehead with acid, ostensibly because they suspected he was involved in pandering prostitutes.
 Atlanta-based leaders pressured Evans to curb racial violence in Dallas; around then, the Texas Klan had received significant negative publicity after castrating an African-American doctor.
 Although Evans was not morally opposed to violence against minorities, he publicly condemned vigilante activity because he feared that it would attract government scrutiny and hinder potential Klan-backed political campaigning.
 The change of stance led the leader of the Houston Klan to accuse him of hypocrisy.
 Although Evans later took credit for a decrease in lynchings in the Southern United States during the 1920s, several Klan members claimed that he surreptitiously encouraged and presided over acts of violence against minorities.